apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/index.md

 Content will be retrieved from any widget type that supplies a `getRichText` method.
+### fromPlaintext(*plaintext*) *[api]*
+Very handy for imports of all kinds: convert plaintext to an area with one `apostrophe-rich-text` widget if it is not blank, otherwise an empty area. null and undefined are tolerated and converted to empty areas.
 ### modulesReady() *[api]*
 When all modules are ready and all widget managers therefore should have been added, determine the list of rich text widgets for purposes of the